1997–98 Boston Celtics season: Regular season

-Second-year star Antoine Walker averaged 22.4 points, 10.2 rebounds and 1.7 steals per game, while Mercer averaged 15.3 points and 1.6 steals per game, and was named to the NBA All-Rookie First Team.
-In addition, McCarty provided the team with 9.6 points and 1.3 steals per game, and Dana Barros contributed 9.8 points and 3.6 assists per game off the bench, plus leading the Celtics with 100 three-point field goals.
-On the defensive side, Knight averaged 6.5 points and 4.8 rebounds per game, and DeClercq provided with 5.4 points and 4.8 rebounds per game.
+Second-year star Antoine Walker averaged 22.4 points, 10.2 rebounds and 1.7 steals per game, while Mercer averaged 15.3 points and 1.6 steals per game, and was named to the NBA All-Rookie First Team, and Anderson provided the team with 11.2 points, 6.3 assists and 1.6 steals per game in 16 games after the trade.
+In addition, McCarty provided with 9.6 points and 1.3 steals per game, while Dana Barros contributed 9.8 points and 3.6 assists per game, and led the Celtics with 100 three-point field goals, and Knight averaged 6.5 points and 4.9 rebounds per game.
+Meanwhile, Bowen provided with 5.6 points and 1.4 steals per game, DeClercq averaged 5.4 points and 4.8 rebounds per game, and Greg Minor contributed 5.0 points per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Walker was selected for the 1998 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
 Meanwhile, before the mid-season trade, Mercer and Billups were both selected for the NBA Rookie Game, as members of the Eastern Conference Rookie team.
 Walker finished in twelfth place in Most Valuable Player voting, and also finished tied in eighth place in Most Improved Player voting, while Pitino finished tied in seventh place in Coach of the Year voting.

+The Celtics finished tenth in the NBA in home-game attendance, with an attendance of 739,422 at the FleetCenter during the regular season.

+Aftermath

 Following the season, Knight was traded back to his former team, the Los Angeles Lakers, after only one season with the Celtics, and Edney and Tabak were both released to free agency.